EDUCBA

 1. Using The Pen Tool

 We will use the above image as an example.
-In this image, we will just keep the ice cream and remove the background.
+We will keep the ice cream in this image and remove the background.

 Step 1: Start a new project and drag the image to the clipboard.
 To eliminate the background of a picture from a photo, you will have to produce an accurate shape around the region of the photo you want to keep.
-By utilizing the zoom tool, it is best to get that level of accuracy.
-You can press Z, or you can select the tool from the toolbar.
+It is best to get that level of accuracy by utilizing the Zoom tool.
+You can press Z or select the tool from the toolbar.

 Step 2: Now select the pen tool from the toolbar.
-This tool permits you to choose an object by producing an outline with a string of clicks.
+This tool lets you choose an object by producing an outline with a string of clicks.
 Each click will help you create a single anchor point.
-Since extra anchor points are dropped, a line will make an appearance, joining the new point to its forerunner.
+A line will appear since extra anchor points are dropped, joining the new point to its forerunner.
 To produce the first anchor point, click once on the edge of the forefront object.
-Ultimately you want to create an outline that will surround the forefront object that is constructed from these anchor points.
+Ultimately you want to create an outline surrounding the forefront object constructed from these anchor points.

 Remove Example 1.2

-Step 3: Click near the edge of the object to produce the outline until you reach your first anchor point.
-Click along the complete outline of the forefront object until you return to the position you began.
+Step 3: Click near the object’s edge to produce the outline until you reach your first anchor point.
+Click along the outline of the forefront object until you return to the position you began.
 If you stay close to the edge as much as possible, Illustrator will help you correct your clicks for precision.

 You can click the first anchor point again to finish the outline.
 Now a dotted outline surrounds the object.